platformsh/platformsh-docs/docs/src/domains/steps/custom-non-production-domains.md

 ---
 title: Set up a custom domain on your non-production environments
-sidebarTitle: (Beta) Custom non-production domains
+sidebarTitle: (Beta) Non-production environments
-weight: 2
+weight: 3
 description: Learn how to set up custom domains on your staging and development environments
 betaFlag: true
 ---